Sdcrouse/careers-opening-the-line-of-communication/README.md

 The goal is to catch the person’s attention, and make it easy for them to respond to you.
 Remember, the person you’re reaching out to may get lots of emails every day.
 You must give the recipient a reason to want to meet with you or connect on the phone.
 This means your email should be succinct, demonstrate your interest in them/their company, have one ask, and be respectful of their time.

 If possible, you should try to make a personal connection between you and the recipient.
-Maybe you met at a Ruby on Rails Meetup a few days before.
+Maybe you met at a meetup a few days before.
 Maybe you both grew up outside of Philadelphia.
 Or perhaps you both love Yoga.
 Or you’re related.
 Finding a mutual connection/interest to reference may mean you have to go out of your way to do some background research.
 However, that kind of personal touch will help you stand out in a sea of emails.

 Below are the key components of what makes a great email.
 You can use this as a checklist every time you send out a message asking for a phone chat or meeting.